WiseLibs/better-sqlite3/API.md

 [Binds the given parameters](#binding-parameters) to the statement *permanently*.
 Unlike binding parameters upon execution, these parameters will stay bound to the prepared statement for its entire life.

-This method can only be invoked before the statement is first executed.
 After a statement's parameters are bound this way, you may no longer provide it with execution-specific (temporary) bound parameters.

 This method is primarily used as a performance optimization when you need to execute the same prepared statement many times with the same bound parameters.